 Testosterone levels also fluctuate over your lifespan and start to decline after age 30.
 This could mean a man has less interest in sex later in life, and possibly less firm erections as well as softer muscle tone.

 According to the Mayo Clinic, testosterone therapy can help treat hypogonadism.
 This condition occurs when the body can’t produce enough testosterone on its own.
 However, it’s unclear whether supplements can help otherwise healthy men.
 A study published in Nature Reviews Endocrinology found no scientific reason to prescribe testosterone to men over 65 with normal or low-to-normal testosterone levels

 In fact, testosterone supplements might cause more trouble than they solve.
 Studies have suggested a connection between supplements and heart problems.
 A 2010 study reported in The New England Journal of Medicine showed that some men over 65 had an increase in heart problems when they used testosterone gel.
 A later study of men younger than 65 at risk for heart problems and heart-healthy older men showed that both groups had a greater risk of heart attack when taking testosterone supplements.

 A 2013 study in rats concluded testosterone supplementation was a “strong tumor promoter for the rate prostate.”
 Human studies are needed.

 Like other supplements and medication, testosterone therapy comes with risks and possible side effects.
-This is particularly true if you try to take it for normal aging rather than for a true problem (Mayo Clinic, 2012).
+This is particularly true if you try to take it for normal aging rather than for treatment of a condition.
 In addition to the effects that these supplements may have on your heart and prostate, the Cleveland Clinic points out that testosterone therapy can lead to a number of potential troubles.
 Complications include: